PSY3018 : The Damaged Brain: Case Studies in Neuropsychology

 Assessment Rationale And Relationship

-The unseen exam will assess (1) students’ understanding of the principles of neuropsychology; (2) their ability to critically interpret case studies covered in lectures and tutorials; and (3) their abilities to generalize knowledge to new case studies not covered during the course of the module (ILO 1-4).
+The summative report will assess (1) students’ understanding of the principles of neuropsychology; (2) their ability to critically interpret neuroimaging methods and case studies; and (3) their ability to apply their knowledge in order to design a study that can test a neural model (ILO 1-4).

-The individual presentations will provide students (1) the opportunity to research their own case study; (2) the opportunity to critique other peoples’ interpretations; (3) the opportunity to practice oral presentation; and (4) receive feedback.
+The formative oral presentations will provide students (1) the opportunity to research their own case study; (2) the opportunity to critique other students’ interpretations; (3) the opportunity to practice communication skills; (4) the opportunity to work as a team; and (5) receive feedback.

 FMS Schools offering Semester One modules available as ‘Study Abroad’ will, where required, provide an alternative assessment time for examinations that take place after the Christmas vacation.
 Coursework with submissions dates after the Christmas vacation will either be submitted at an earlier date or at the same time remotely.